lnshewmo/stock-analysis/README.md

 ### Summary

-ENPH performed well over both years with high trading volume and return in 2017 (129.5%) ***and*** still performed well for 2018 (81.9) while most of the remaining stocks lost value.
-RUN is a second standout which with postive returns for both years (5.5% and 84% for 2017 and 2018).
+ENPH performed well over both years with high trading volume and return in 2017 (129.5%) ***and*** still performed well for 2018 (81.9%) while most of the remaining stocks lost value.
+RUN is a second standout which with postive returns for both years (5.5% and 84% returns for 2017 and 2018).
 The client may consider recommending these stocks alternative candidates for his investor's portfolio.
 There may be too much volatility in the DQ stock for the investor's portfolio.

 ## Refactoring the Code